jonathansim94/Zero-Two-Ransomware/README.txt

 in Visual Studio:
-to compile the Cryptolocker exclude the Revert.cs from compilation to compile the Reverter exclude the ZeroTwo.cs and the res files from compilation
+to compile the Cryptolocker exclude the Revert.cs and the Reverter icon from compilation to compile the Reverter exclude the ZeroTwo.cs, the res files and the Cryptolocker icon from compilation